SinekaRamu/notes-app/README.md

 - Now install the flask app `pip install Flask`
 - To check the version `python -m flask --version`
 - Install its dependencies

   - `pip install Flask-login`
   - `pip install Flask-sqlalchemy`

+## folders

+### init

+It creates the flask app, configured with secret key for the development environment.

+### views

+It contains the roots of the pages that we have in the projects like homepage, login page, so on. using blueprint module